liuzikai/wireless-charging-table/README.md

 ```
 sudo udevadm control --reload-rules && sudo udevadm trigger
 ```

-## Setup on Jetson Nano

-Ubuntu 18.04 for Jetson Nano has OpenCV 4.1.1 pre-installed.

 ### Install Boost
 The Boost library from apt-get of Ubuntu 18.04 is too old.
 Building from source can be time-consuming as Jetson Nano